 In recent years, Diamond Archery has blazed a path all its own, offering highly adjustable, user-friendly compound bows to the masses.
 The company’s Edge line of bows spawned a revolution in the industry, proving that the saying “one size fits all” can indeed apply when speaking of compound bows.

-One important note: we tested the Provider in real life.
-Yes – We went and actually send some arrows downrange.
-The following is a comprehensive look at what we found to be true of the Provider in the form of features and functionality
+One important note: I tested the Provider in real life.
+I went and actually sent some arrows downrange.
+The following is a comprehensive look at what I found to be true of the Provider in the form of features and functionality.

 Several exciting offerings by Diamond have descended from the original Edge model, one of which is the Diamond Provider.